NethServer/docs/administrator-manual/en/mail.rst

 The :guilabel:`Email > Queue [Charts] > Show charts` link shows a real-time chart of the mail queue status in the last minutes, updated as the page is left opened.
-The chart shows the number of message in the queue and the total queue size in kilo bytes.
+The chart shows the number of message in the queue and the total queue size in kilobytes.

 While messages are in the queue, the administrator can request an immediate message relay attempt, by pressing the button